Meet Kathryn Branch

 Introduction to Criminology

 Career Specialties: Kathryn Branch's research interests include violence against women and the intersection of gender, class, race and crime.
 Her current research focuses on the secondary impact of sexual assault on secondary victims such as faculty and friends of survivors.
 She is especially interested in the ways in which sexual violence affects college populations and campus communities.
 Her recent research is featured in

 Professional and Community Activities: Branch is committed to serving her profession and discipline.
 Nationally, she is an active member of the American Society of Criminology (ASC) and the Academy of Criminal Justice Sciences (ACJS).
 In terms of service to these organizations, Branch is a member of the American Society of Criminology's Division of Women and Crime (DWC) and the Victimology section and Minorities and Women section of ACJS.

 Branch is an active member of the academic community at The University of Tampa and an enthusiastic participant in University life.
-She is involved in several campus initiatives to raise awareness about dating violence and sexual assault including the Red Flag campaign and One Student.
+She serves as internship coordinator for the Criminology and Criminal Justice department, and is involved in campus initiatives to raise awareness about dating violence and sexual assault, including the Red Flag campaign and One Student.